 - Hold them for 5 seconds.

 Method 4: Reset Kindle Fire Through Recovery Menu

-The recovery menu is meant to be used by advanced users but in this case, since your Kindle Fire won’t boot up, this method may prove very useful.
+The recovery menu is meant to be used by advanced users but in this case, we can try to fix the issue.
 The recovery menu is used to reset or restore the Kindle Fire device if it is not working or turning on.
-Accessing it is also a labor so follow these steps:
+Follow the steps to access the recovery menu on the device.

-- When the Kindle Fire is turned off, press and hold the “Power” and “Volume Up” buttons at the same time.
+- When the Fire device is turned off, press and hold the “Power” and “Volume Up” buttons at the same time.